Clemapfel/jluna/README.md

 + expressive generic syntax
 + call C++ functions from julia using any julia-type
 + assigning C++-side proxies also mutates the corresponding variable with the same name julia-side
-+ julia-side values, including temporaries, are kept safe from the garbage collector while they are in use C++-side
++ julia-side values, including temporaries, are kept safe from the garbage collector
-+ verbose exception forwarding from julia, compile-time assertions
++ verbose exception forwarding, compile-time assertions
 + wraps [most](./docs/quick_and_dirty.md#list-of-unboxables) of the relevant C++ `std` objects and types
 + multidimensional, iterable array interface with julia-style indexing
-+ Deep, C++-side introspection functionalities for julia objects
++ deep, C++-side introspection functionalities for julia objects
++ fast!
+All code is considered performance-critical and was optimized for minimal overhead compared to the C-API
-+ manual written by a human for beginners
++ manual written by a human
-+ inline documentation for IDEs for both C++ and julia code
++ inline documentation for IDEs for both C++ and Julia code
 + freely mix `jluna` and the C-API
 + And more!